qiime/qiime-deploy/README.md

 ### Installing QIIME 1.8.0-dev

+Now that QIIME can be [installed via pip](http://qiime.org/install/install.html#installing-qiime-via-pip), this is the recommended method of installing QIIME and its Python dependencies.
+Thus, the installation process for the latest development version of QIIME (currently 1.8.0-dev) differs from that of the latest QIIME release.

+To install the latest development version of QIIME, run the following commands:

+    pip install numpy==1.7.1
+    pip install git+git://github.com/qiime/qiime.git

-To install the latest development version of QIIME (currently 1.8.0-dev), use the same commands as above, but supply a different _qiime-deploy_ conf file as
+Finally, run _qiime-deploy_ to install the remaining non-Python dependencies required by QIIME.
+Note that we supply a different _qiime-deploy_ conf file as
 input:

     python qiime-deploy.py $HOME/qiime_software/ -f $HOME/qiime-deploy-conf/qiime-dev/qiime.conf --force-remove-failed-dirs --force-remove-previous-repos